winthegame/slack-bot-copy/README.md

 ## Usage

-Ever find yourself copying a slack message from one channel to another? `@copy` does this for you.
+Ever find yourself copying a slack message from one channel to another? `@copy` bot does this for you.
 It's simple, free, and open-source.
 Here's how it works:

 Let's say I'm in `#support-ios` and I say
 ```Let's bring the memory overflow bug up in #dev @copy```